-And why not you?
-In the Italian province of Cuneo lies a small town in Piedmont called Alba.
-Alba is really the centre of the truffle universe, as here is where the most exquisite and rare truffle grows.
-The white tuber magnatum is native to this region.
-Harvest starts around the end of September and lasts until December (that’s now!)
-The king of truffles, it has a distinct aesthetic, beige inside and out with white veins.
+In the Italian province of Cuneo lies a small town called Alba, where the most exquisite and rare white truffle grows.
+The white tuber magnatum native to this region harvests from the end of September until December.
+Known as the white diamond or king of truffles, it is easily recognized for its beige flesh with white veins.

-Ding ding.
-Time for round two.
-When the Alba harvest ends, another important truffle harvest begins.
-The second most expensive and sought after truffle in the world is the black tuber melanosporum, the Perigord winter black truffle.
-The best time to enjoy them is in January and February.
+When the Alba harvest ends, the second most important – and expensive – truffle harvest begins.
+The black tuber melanosporum, also known as the Perigord winter black truffle, is best enjoyed in January and February.
 Although it gets its name from Perigord in southwestern France, it also grows in Italy, known there as Dolce di Norcia, and is even cultivated in New Zealand.

 It’s Not All Black and White

 The white Alba and black Perigord are indeed the top two, crème de la crème truffle varieties of the world.
 But it’s all a matter of taste (and budget!)
 There are also a few other types worth knowing.
 France harvests the popular Burgundy tuber uncinatum truffle from September through December.
 The Spanish tuber brumale, for example, is one of the most abundant black truffles in Europe.
 The black summer truffle tuber aestivum is the least aromatic and tasty, commonly found in the warmer months.
 For more information, see post: Truffles 101: Key Facts You Should Know.